ImperialOctopus/worlds-to-follow/docs/01-guide/06-running.md

 ## Session Zero

 A session zero is a chat that your group has about an upcoming game that you have before actually starting it.
-They help get everyone on the same page about the game, and set up the game's boundaries.
+They help get everyone on the same page about the game and set up the game's boundaries.

 Consider following this checklist for your session zero:

 ### World

-- Introduce the world
+- Introduce the world.
   - Important locations and factions.
   - Genre and tone (e.g. gritty western, silly sci-fi).
 - The player characters' place in the world.